 One of the most important causes of acne are the high glycaemic index foods that are so common in the typical western diet.
 The glycaemic index grades foods on how quickly they can be turned into sugar when we eat them.
 Foods that are high on the glycaemic index, turn into sugar quickly.
 Rising blood sugar levels cause an increase in insulin levels.
 And, these spikes in levels of insulin can alter hormone balance and lead to acne.

 Foods high on the glycaemic index include refined carbohydrates, sugar and processed foods.
 These are easily and quickly broken down into sugar in the body.

-Interestingly, this study suggests that skimmed milk is associated with acne.
-While consuming full fat milk is not.
-One theory is that skimmed milk undergoes changes during the processing that result in more acne
+Interestingly, this study suggests an association between skimmed milk and acne.
+While consuming full-fat milk is not a problem.
+One theory is that processing skimmed milk changes the milk in a way that results in more acne.

 - sugar and flour

 - certain fruits – bananas, grapes, cherries, raisins